Tired feet? Consider comfortable shoes for standing all day

 Lightweight, backless clogs are popular among food service and healthcare workers, as they tend to be comfortable, provide heel and arch support and shock control, and prevent your feet from overheating and becoming too sweaty.
 Many clogs also offer slip resistance, and look more stylish than other options, like tennis shoes.

 Ballet flats can be the kiss of death for your feet if you opt for cheap ones that aren't meant for long periods of wear, especially if you have bunions or other foot conditions.
 There are stylish options out there that can withstand long periods on your feet, whether in motion or at a standstill, though.
 Choose flats with a flexible upper and cushioned insoles to keep your feet happy while you're upright.

-If your job requires physical labor, such as construction or landscaping, work boots are often ideal because they provide ankle support and typically have cushioned midsoles and moisture-wicking linings to prevent lingering odors.
-They can also be beneficial for people with wide feet or those who have conditions like hammertoes or flat feet.
+If your job requires physical labour, such as construction or landscaping, work boots are often ideal because they provide ankle support and typically have cushioned midsoles and moisture-wicking linings to prevent lingering odours.
+They can also be beneficial for people with wide feet, or those who have conditions like hammertoes or flat feet.

 You don't have to sacrifice fashion to be able to rock boots that won't kill your feet.
 Choose a boot with cushioning and stability to reduce heel-strike shock and minimize stress on your feet, knees, and back.
 Steel shanks can also provide extra stability if you're able to find everyday boots that have them.

 Cork-sole sandals date back to the 1970s, and today's versions are often made up of rubber ethylene-vinyl acetate, though they model the same look.
-These waterproof sandals still offer the same comfort and fatigue relief and tend to come in a wide range of colors.
+These waterproof sandals still offer the same comfort and fatigue relief, and tend to come in a wide range of colours.